kaerusapiens/20240621_classic_site/README.md

 2. `npm install express`
 3. `node app.js`

-# repository_purpose
-for creating classic site and host on local node.js. understanding the javascript language of backend role.

 # Node.js
-Node.js application for running a web server on your local machine, listening for requests on port 3000.
+Node.js application for running a web server on your local machine, listening for requests on port 3000 in this repository.

 Node.js is a runtime environment that allows you to run JavaScript on the server side.
 It provides a non-blocking, event-driven architecture that is well-suited for building scalable web applications.
 Using Node.js to run a web server involves using modules like http or frameworks like Express to handle HTTP requests and responses.